CAFAudit/audit-service/documentation/auditing-database-tables.md

 | audit&lt;applicationid&gt; | Created with the application identifier using the format audit&lt;applicationid&gt;, this table is used to store the audit event message data sent to Apache Kafka from the client-side auditing library. |
 | kafka_rej | Vertica stores any rejections in the kafka_rej table |

-#### auditscheduler_&lt;tenantid&gt;
+#### auditscheduler

-Every time a new tenant is added, a scheduler is also configured and launched.
-A new schema for this scheduler is created using the format auditscheduler_&lt;tenantid&gt;.
-The schema has the following tables:
+A Kafka Vertica job scheduler should be configured and launched before new tenants are added to the system.
+It should be named 'auditscheduler'.
+The schema for the scheduler has the following tables:

 | Table | Description |
 |----------|--------------|